hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 [INFO] ------------------------------------------------------------------------
 ```

-From the logs, it works similar with the former Wildfly Managed Container Adapter.
+From the logs, it works similar with the former WildFly Managed Container Adapter.

-* Starting up OpenLiberty Kernel
+* Starting up Open Liberty Kernel

 * Enabling required features in configured in server.xml